etsuprun/halefdocs/openvxml.rst

 Install the OpenVXML plug-in for Eclipse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Download OpenVXML 5.1.
-Here is the compiled `OpenVXML`_.
+Here is the compiled `OpenVXML binary`_

 Unzip the file.